plone/plone.recipe.zope2instance/README.rst

   Set the (space separated list of) logger names that are ignored by Sentry.
   Available for WSGI only.

+sentry_max_value_length
+  Set the maximum size of traceback messages sent to Sentry.
+If your tracebacks get truncated, increase this above the sentry-sdk default of 1024.
+  Available for WSGI only.

 Advanced logging options for WSGI
 ---------------------------------